-Dry Tortugas is one of the most remote and least visited National Parks in the NPS system.
+Dry Tortugas, a series of remote islands 70 miles off the coast of Key West, is one of the most remote and least visited National Parks in the NPS system.
 But that doesn’t mean you shouldn’t visit!
 In fact, I’d encourage you all to put Dry Tortugas National Park on your Florida bucket list.

 If camping under the stars on an island 70 miles off the coast, snorkeling with sting rays and jellyfish, swimming in aquamarine-blue waters, and paddling through choppy ocean waves to a secluded key sound like fun to you, consider visiting this little cluster of remote islands deep into the Gulf of Mexico.

 In this Complete Guide to Dry Tortugas National Park, I will share with you the top hikes, the best things to do, when to go, and where to stay, so that when you are ready to hit the road on your Florida National Parks road trip, you will know exactly what to expect!

 Disclaimer: This post may contain affiliate links.
 If you click on the links, I may receive a small commission at no extra cost to you.
 As always, all opinions are my own.
 Thanks so much for your support!